Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

   service or you are dynamically creating them or the number of consumer is just so large that it makes no sense to manage them in a declarative fashion.

-In such  case, you can use decK's `select-tag` feature to export, sync, reset only a sub-set of configuration.
+In such cases, you can use decK's `select-tag` feature to export, sync, reset only a sub-set of configuration.

 ## Tags